richardvenneman/appsignal-docs/source/ruby/instrumentation/integrating-appsignal.html.md

 what frameworks and gems we support with the AppSignal gem.

-When AppSignal does not support something using the gem it's still possible to configure it to instrument an application.
+When AppSignal does not support something using the gem it's still possible to to instrument applications.
 AppSignal needs to be configured and started once at the beginning of a process.
-It can be [configured](/ruby/configuration/index.html) through a configuration file or using environment variables.
+It can be [configured](/ruby/configuration/index.html) through a configuration file or by using environment variables.

 ## Configuration